 A doctor or nurse will watch you closely while you are receiving the infusion and afterwards to be sure you are not having a serious reaction to the medication.
 You will be given other medications to help prevent and treat reactions to daratumumab prior to your infusion and for the first and second days after you receive your medication.
-Tell your doctor or nurse immediately if you experience any of the following symptoms that may occur during the infusion or for up to 4 hours after you receive the infusion: cough, wheezing, throat tightness and irritation, runny or stuffy nose, headache, itching, nausea, vomiting, fever, chills, rash, hives, dizziness, lightheadedness, difficulty breathing, chest discomfort, or shortness of breath.
+Tell your doctor or nurse immediately if you experience any of the following symptoms: cough, wheezing, throat tightness and irritation, itchy, runny, or stuffy nose, headache, itching, nausea, vomiting, fever, chills, rash, hives, dizziness, lightheadedness, difficulty breathing, chest discomfort, or shortness of breath.

 Your doctor may decrease your dose of daratumumab or temporarily or permanently stop your treatment.
 This depends on how well the medication works for you and the side effects you experience.
 Be sure to tell your doctor how you are feeling during your treatment with daratumumab.

 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.